jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 ### Remaining Ideas

-The implementation of a command is called a procedure.
+The implementation of a command might be called a procedure.

 -----